tarikmlaco/bnb-gmaps/README.md

 And that should be it!

 ## Usage Reference

 Open http://localhost:8080 in your browser, and check out the cool map, search bar and the filters ;)

-## Tests

-Describe and show how to run the tests with code examples.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License